David Nalbandian: 2007

 2007 saw Nalbandian drop out of the world's top 20 for the first time since 2003, after losing in the fourth round of the 2007 French Open to Nikolay Davydenko.
 Nalbandian suffered various abdominal injuries, a back injury, and a leg injury during the year.

 He fell to no. 26 in the world until his season changed after winning the 2007 Madrid Masters.
 He won the tournament by defeating second seed Rafael Nadal, third seed Novak Djokovic, and top seed Federer in consecutive rounds, becoming the third player after Boris Becker and Djoković to defeat the world's top three players in a single tournament.
-He defeated Nadal, 6–1, 6–2, in the quarterfinals.
+He defeated Nadal in the quarterfinals.
 His good form carried him to his second top-3 win of the tournament, defeating Djoković in the semifinals.
-He stunned Federer in the final, 1–6, 6–3, 6–3, and reached the doubles semifinals with Guillermo Cañas in the tournament, before losing to top-seeded brothers Bob and Mike Bryan in the semifinals.
+He stunned Federer in the final and reached the doubles semifinals with Guillermo Cañas in the tournament, before losing to top-seeded brothers Bob and Mike Bryan in the semifinals.
 After the tournament, his singles ranking moved up from no. 25 on the tour to No. 18.
+Nalbandian was the only player ever to defeat all 3 members of the big three at the same tournament.

-He played at the 2007 Paris Masters and again defeated Federer, in the third round 6–4, 7–6.
-He beat David Ferrer in the quarterfinals in a closely fought match, 7–6, 6–7, 6–2.
-After beating Richard Gasquet, 6–2, 6–4 in the semifinals, Nalbandian won his second straight ATP Masters Series title over Rafael Nadal, 6–4, 6–0, thus, becoming the first player to win the Madrid and Paris Masters back to back since former world no. 1, Marat Safin in 2004.
+He played at the 2007 Paris Masters and again defeated Federer, in the third round.
+He beat David Ferrer in the quarterfinals in a closely fought match.
+After beating Richard Gasquet in the semifinals, Nalbandian won his second straight ATP Masters Series title over Rafael Nadal, thus, becoming the first player to win the Madrid and Paris Masters back to back since former world no. 1, Marat Safin in 2004.
 This win allowed him to move back into the world's top 10 at No. 9.
 After the Paris Masters, Nalbandian became the first player to defeat No. 1 and No. 2 players in consecutive tournaments and win them.